RockefellerArchiveCenter/reading-room-handbook/README.md

-# Docs template
+# Reading Room Handbook
-A template for docs.rockarch.org documentation repositories.
-Include a short description of the documentation.
+Rockefeller Archive Center guide for staff who support onsite researchers in the reading rooms.

 ## Accessing the documentation
 This content is accessible on [docs.rockarch.org](https://docs.rockarch.org), the central platform for the documentation of the Rockefeller Archive Center.